radiantlogic-v8/documentation-new/documentation/configuration/identity-views/identity-views.md

 Select one of the three following options.

-    -	Pass-through: All attributes in the operation are sent to the backend regardless of whether they match the backend schema.
+*Pass-through*: All attributes in the operation are sent to the backend regardless of whether they match the backend schema.
 This is the default mode.

     >[!note] Modifications may fail at the backend if this option is selected and the entry to be added violates the backend schema definition.

-    - Filter: Attributes in the operation that do not match the backend schema are removed before being passed to the backend layer.
+*Filter*: Attributes in the operation that do not match the backend schema are removed before being passed to the backend layer.

-    - Strict: RadiantOne adds objectclass=extensibleObject to the entry before passing the operation to the backend directory.
+*Strict*: RadiantOne adds objectclass=extensibleObject to the entry before passing the operation to the backend directory.
 This ensures the operation succeeds without an object class violation.

 ### Dedicated Connection